 Do’s and Don’ts of Winter Weddings

 Weddings aren’t just spring and summer affairs these days.
 More and more couples are opting to marry during what used to be the “off season” for nuptials, and why not?
-The romantic ambiance of a snowy landscape, the relative lack of competition for suppliers and sites — there’s lots to love about having a winter wedding.
+The romantic ambiance of a cooler climate, the relative lack of competition for suppliers and sites — there’s lots to love about having a winter wedding.
 Read on for some of our tips on how to make yours memorable.

 Don’t: Be Afraid to Experiment With Colour

 You shouldn’t feel bound to a palette of winter whites, blues, and plum that traditionally surround the cool season.
 Why not choose bold, bright colours and create a tropical wonderland of mango oranges, lime greens, or pineapple yellows?
 It sounds counter-intuitive, but it can actually create a fun, unexpected setting for your guests.